nico-klein/jetson-nano/README.md

 predict image from internet, from file and live from camera with imagenet vgg16

 ## folder images
-folder with sampole images for image recognition
+sample images for image recognition

 ## folder utils
-folder with utils for hardware of the jetson nano like camera, gamepad
+libs to use the hardware of the jetson nano like camera, gamepad